 - 1. Demonstrate the beginning of a transformed life manifested by love for God and others and the practice of spiritual disciplines. - 2.
-Communicate the basic storyline of the Bible and the basic doctrines of Christian theology that flow from that story. - 3.
-Read, study, and process information critically from the standpoint of a biblical worldview so that the graduate is prepared to complete a higher degree in the future. - 4.
-Perform basic tasks of Christian ministry.
+Communicate the basic storyline of the Bible and the basic doctrines of Christian theology that flow from that story.

+3. Read, study, and process information critically from the standpoint of a biblical worldview so that the graduate is prepared to complete a higher degree in the future.